Bedford–Northampton line: Construction

 In the event, only the first and second of the authorised lines were constructed.
-Two further Acts were necessary in 1866 and 1867 to extend the time needed for completion of the line due to delays in obtaining funding and appointing a suitable contractor.
+Two further acts of Parliament were necessary to extend the time needed for completion of the line; the Bedford and Northampton Railway Act 1866 (29 & 30 Vict. c. cclx) and the Bedford and Northampton Railway Act 1867 (30 & 31 Vict. c. cxxiii), due to delays in obtaining funding and appointing a suitable contractor.
 By 25 August 1870, Edwin Clark Punchard & Co. had been appointed to build the line and the directors of the Bedford and Northampton Railway were informed that works were proceeding rapidly.
 A meeting of the directors on 18 November 1870 indicated that completion would take place on 31 August 1871 but delays were caused by heavy rains which damaged the line's embankments and cuttings.
 The contractors would have to satisfy not only the Board of Trade but also the Midland Railway's engineer before services could begin.
 It had initially been planned for the line to have its own terminus station in Bedford but this idea was dropped due to the demands made by landowners in Bedford, as well as the saving of £20,000 to be made by using the Midland Railway's Bedford station.

 Also in 1865, construction was started at Newport Pagnell for an extension of the Wolverton-Newport Pagnell Line to Olney which would have formed a junction at Olney.
 Construction was abandoned after several major cuttings were excavated north of Newport Pagnell which are visible on old maps.

 The line was described as a "contractor's line" as the gradients were very heavy, the steepest being 1 in 84, which rendered it unsuitable for fast trains; the line was also sharply curved and ran mainly through cuttings.
 The line's summit was at Yardley Chase, 350 ft above sea level.
 In fact, the route was never intended to be a main line, only a rural branch.
-The line's terminus in Northampton would be St John's Street station which was approached by a new street named "Guildhall Road", also provided for in the 1865 Act.
+The line's terminus in Northampton would be St John's Street station which was approached by a new street named "Guildhall Road", also provided for in the Bedford and Northampton Railway Act 1865.
 Intermediate stations were provided at Turvey, Olney, and Piddington.
 The line had been diverted closer to Olney as the Marquess of Northampton did not want it running across his land at Yardley Hastings.